Send Message to the Future? Blockchain-based Time Machines for Decentralized Reveal of Locked Information: Security Analysis

-In the verification process, an honest secret holder should always pass the verification even if the encryption request is initiated by a \textit{malicious client}.
+Shares published by honest secret holders should be verified as correct even if the encryption request is initiated by a \textit{malicious client}.
+Below we present possible actions of a \textit{malicious client} and show that reveal-verifiability is not violated.

-Based on the process of shares distribution and verification, each client publishes a value $a=g_1^r$ for secret holders to compute the share as $s = a^{sk}$ and another value $b=g_2^r$ for the public to verify secret shares.
-The verification process is reduced to checking whether $e(pk, b) = e(s, g_2)$ holds.
-However, \textit{malicious client} may not follow the protocol on the computation of $a$ and $b$.
+Denote $a=g_1^r$ for secret holders to compute the share as $s = a^{sk}$ and another value $b=g_2^r$ for the public to verify secret shares.
+In this notation, the verification process is to check whether $e(pk, b) = e(s, g_2)$ holds.
+A \textit{malicious client} can attempt to violate the protocol by publishing $a$ or $b$ as any other values other than $a=g_1^r$ and $b=g_2^r$.

-\begin{lemma} For a \textit{malicious client} publishing any $a$ and $b$, and a secret holder computing and submitting $s = a^{sk}$, any other party can always identify that $s=a^{sk}$ holds without knowing $sk$, or identify that the client is dishonest. \end{lemma}